nevanscott/uxui0120/_projects/interaction-design/add-a-feature.md

 - The problem and the user(s)
 - Findings from research and how these informed your design
 - Your design, including a prototype
+- At least one key animation on Principle
 - Next steps